Mobile timing game in development

 Precision timing

 The dot is tiny on purpose.
-The real opponent is the clock, and the game should never hide that behind screen-size tricks or lucky physics.
+The real opponent is timing, not screen clutter or lucky physics.

 Risk Orbs